Horrifying Resort Medical Scam Alive and Well in Mazatlán

 Hospitals and specialists in Guadalajara, Mexico’s second-largest city, have excellent reputations for world-class care.
 People living in popular expat retirement destinations such as San Miguel de Allende, Lake Chapala, Guanajuato, and Mazatlán are often advised to go to Guadalajara for more serious medical care.
 Monterrey and Mexico City along with Guadalajara are considered the hubs for top-flight hospitals and treatment.

-Many expats choose the surrounding region in which to retire.
+Many expats choose cities surrounding these cities in which to retire.
 Over the next few months, I’ll be traveling to Guadalajara to research the healthcare processes and facilities in that city and talk to expats about their experiences for future blogs.

 The lesson here is to know your way around the healthcare system you choose ahead of any need.
 The time to find your doctors is before you need them, especially in Mexico.

 Related links: For an idea of the money involved in American Medical fraud, you can look at information by the National Healthcare Anti-Fraud Association.

 This story details a woman "held hostage" by a Nuevo Vallarta hospital until she coughed up $30,000.

 Most recent: The cost of living in America's greatest cities is going up, up.
 The adventure of a foreign country can provide some spice without the price.

 Kerry Baker is a partner with Ventanas Mexico and author of two books, the "Interactive Guide to Learning Spanish Free Online" and "If Only I Had a Place," on renting in Mexico, which will be released in May 2017

 The Interactive Guide to Learning Spanish Free Online offers you the means to create new study plans every day, from over 80 online sources.
 The guide was written specifically for expats and those considering retiring to a Spanish-speaking country.